ScanDAO/scandao-docs/README.md

 ## What is ScanDAO?

 ScanDAO is a decentralized reserve currency protocol based on the SCAN token.
 Each SCAN token is backed by a basket of assets \(e.g. BUSD\) in the ScanDAO treasury, giving it an intrinsic value that it cannot fall below.
 ScanDAO also introduces unique economic and game-theoretic dynamics into the market through staking and bonding.
-Read more about the game theory aspect of ScanDAO in [one of our blog posts](https://scandao.medium.com/the-game-theory-of-olympus-e4c5f19a77df).

 ## What is the point of ScanDAO?